bioinformatics-policlinicogemelli/ALOA/README.md

 * **statistical_distance**: specify the markers for which you want perform the distance statsical analysis in *pheno_from* and *pheno_to*

-* **Cluster**: specify the parameters for clustering analysis as *pheno_list* if you want to specify a restricted list of markers.
-In config.json, under  *algo_method* section you can chosse between two algorithms for the selection of k optimal: silouhette score *s* or elbow method *e* (i.e. to use elbow method -> "algo_method":"e").
+* **Cluster**: specify the parameters for clustering analysis as *pheno_list* if you want to select a restricted list of markers.
+In config.json, under  *algo_method* section you can choose between two algorithms for the selection of k optimal: silhouette score *s* or elbow method *e* (i.e. to use elbow method -> "algo_method":"e").
 *  *k* is the maximum number of clusters (default k=10).
 Users can choose between three clustering algorithms: k-means *k*, spectral *s* and prototype k-means *p*.
-The setting can be done by adding in *cluster_method* a string with the cluster algorythms of interest (i.e. to use k-means and spectral -> "cluster_method":"ks"). <br> ⚠️ The ideal pairing for silhouette analysis is spectral clustering, for prototype analysis it's elbow method, and k-means is suitable for both. <br> ⚠️ Spectral clustering algorithm it is not recommended for large datasets (~ O(n³) time complexity and O(N²) space complexity).
+The setting can be done by adding in *cluster_method* a string with the cluster algorithms of interest (i.e. to use k-means and spectral -> "cluster_method":"ks"). <br> ⚠️ The ideal pairing for silhouette analysis is spectral clustering, for prototype analysis it's elbow method, and k-means is suitable for both. <br> ⚠️ Spectral clustering algorithm is not recommended for large datasets (~ O(n³) time complexity and O(N²) space complexity).

-* **Cross_pcf**: specify the parameters for cross-PCF analysis as *radiiusOfInterest*, *anulusStep* and *anulusWidth* (for more info about this parameters check [Cross-PCF](https://www.cambridge.org/core/journals/biological-imaging/article/extended-correlation-functions-for-spatial-analysis-of-multiplex-imaging-data/FB677F0E100658E36725C5B4A3944EB7)).
-User can decide to save all images for each ROI or to extract only a summary file with the cross-PCF values (⚠️ recommended if a large number of ROI analysis) setting *save_img* true or false.
-It is also possible to specify a restricted list of markers through *pheno_list*, to plot a single image with all pcfs with *all_pcf* or to plot TCM maps on ROIs settign *on_roi*
+* **Cross_pcf**: specify the parameters for cross-PCF analysis as *radiiusOfInterest*, *anulusStep* and *anulusWidth* (for more info about these parameters check [Cross-PCF](https://www.cambridge.org/core/journals/biological-imaging/article/extended-correlation-functions-for-spatial-analysis-of-multiplex-imaging-data/FB677F0E100658E36725C5B4A3944EB7)).
+User can decide to save all images for each ROI or to extract only a summary file with the cross-PCF values (⚠️ recommended in case of a large number of ROIs) setting *save_img* true or false.
+It is also possible to specify a restricted list of markers through *pheno_list*, to plot a single image with all pcfs with *all_pcf* or to plot TCM maps on ROIs setting *on_roi*.
+Finally, the user can perform only the statistical analysis (skipping all pcf evaluation) by setting *only_stat* to true (⚠️ this option works correctly only if a pcf output is already existing: use with caution!)

 * **Stats**: here is possible to set parameters for statistical analysis like *sample_type* to define if the group is paired or unpaired (Default:"unpaired") and *p_adj* to set a p-value correction method between Bonferroni, Sidak, Holm-Sidak, Benjamini-Hochberg (Default:Bonferroni).